Untitled

 Question: Do I need to do anything special to cut hardwood with a battery chainsaw?

 Answer: Yes, keep your chain very sharp and ensure it’s properly tensioned.
 Let the saw do the work and avoid forcing it.
-Ensure your battery is well-charged.
+Ensure your battery is I’ll-charged.

 Question: Are battery chainsaws quieter than gas chainsaws when cutting hardwood?